I’ve only just thawed following the rogue snowstorms in London.

 I had to cheer myself up.
 First, I acquired a hideously expensive, impractically large, black leather Italian designer tote.Â Second, I cooked Murgh Masala for a cosy night in.

 Murgh Masala is basically the generic Hindi name for chicken curry.
 Cooked in a myriad different ways, it always hits a spot.
-I’d bookmarked a great version of it by Maninas.
-With readily available fridge and cupboard ingredients, I gave this a go in the comfort of central heating.
+I’d bookmarked a great version of it by Maninas that uses readily available fridge and cupboard ingredients.
+I gave this a go in the comfort of central heating.

 Bring on the next Arctic blast.